ansible-collections/ansible.utils/docs/ansible.utils.ipwrap_filter.rst

 Synopsis
 --------
-- Some configuration files require IPv6 addresses to be "wrapped" in square brackets ([ ]).
-To accomplish that, you can use the ipwrap() filter.
-It will wrap all IPv6 addresses and leave any other strings intact.
+- Some configuration files require IPv6 addresses to be "wrapped" in square brackets ([ ]).To accomplish that, you can use the ipwrap() filter.It will wrap all IPv6 addresses and leave any other strings intact.